ubccr/xdmod-supremm/docs/analytics.md

 ## Efficiency Analytics

 The efficiency analytics are shown when you first navigate to the efficiency tab.
-With each analytic, there is associated text explaining what the analytic is, what is considered inefficient in regards to the analytic, and supporting text giving suggestions of how to improve efficiency regarding a specific analytic.
+With each analytic, there is associated text explaining what the analytic is, what is considered inefficient in regard to the analytic, and supporting text giving suggestions of how to improve efficiency regarding a specific analytic.

 As of the 10.0 release, there are six analytics.
-These are CPU Usage, GPU Usage, Memory Headroom, Homogeneity, Wall Time Accuracy, and Short Job Count.
+These are CPU Usage, GPU Usage, Memory Usage, Homogeneity, Wall Time Accuracy, and Short Jobs.
 When you first navigate to the efficiency tab, you will see cards each representing an analytic.
 Each card includes a brief description of the analytic as well as a scatter plot that allows you to visualize how users rank in each analytic (see Figure 1 below).

 <figure>
 <img src="{{ site.baseurl }}/assets/images/efficiency_tab.png" alt="Screenshot of the initial view when first navigating to the efficiency tab.
 The view shows six cards broken down into two categories - one for usage analytics which includes CPU Usage, GPU Usage, Memory Usage and Homogeneity and one for design analytics which includes Wall Time Accuracy and Short Jobs.
 Each card displays a short description of the analytic and a thumbnail view of the scatter plot related to that analytic.
 The scatter plot points represent a user's usage on the resource and efficiency of their jobs for the specific analytic." />